 In the UPI ecosystem, the mobile phone is the primary device for payment authorization.
 A bank account holder who banks with any UPI member bank can register themselves on a UPI-enabled application using their AADHAR ID, a 12-digit individual identification number issued by the Unique Identification Authority of India (UIDAI) on behalf of Government of India, and generate their UPI ID, also known as a Virtual Address (VA).
 Registered UPI users can then use the user-friendly, one-click, two-factor authentication based UPI platform that allows for push and pull payment requests.
-Moreover, the platform provides unlimited flexibility to merchants and developers to customize their UPI-based applications to their business requirements.
+Moreover, the platform provides a lot of flexibility to merchants and developers to customize their UPI-based applications to their business requirements.
 Registered UPI users who do not have a smartphone or internet connection can also access UPI via the UPI PIN option.
-Leveraging the Unstructured Supplementary Services Data (USSD) channel, bank account holders who use feature phones can avail instant and secure UPI payment services.